Vaccination schedule

 Synflorix Pneumococcal Vaccine: Prevention against Pneumococcal bacteria which can cause pneumonia, septesimia, otitis media and meningitis which could be fatal in children.

-Rotarix Prevention against Rota-virus (gastro in babies and children)
+Rotarix / Rotateq Prevention against Rota-virus (gastro in babies and children)

 Rouvax Measles vaccine